tycana/releases/README.md

 - Feedback and bug reports appreciated
 - No redistribution permitted

-See the [LICENSE](https://github.com/tycana/releases/releases/latest/download/LICENSE) file included with each release for full terms.
+See the LICENSE file included in your download archive for full terms.

 ---